 Off-campus partners include the Arts Center of Cannon County, Rutherford County Historical Society, Rutherford County Archive, Vanderbilt University and others, including private donors of key materials.

-Digital Initiatives Faculty:
+Digital Scholarship Initiatives Unit:

 Ken Middleton, Professor and Digital Projects Librarian

-Other Digital Projects Team Members:
+Other Digital Library Team Members:

-Larry Hansard, Assistant Professor and Integrated Systems Librarian
+Robert Wilson, Assistant Professor and Systems Librarian